jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 ==== Only Stored When Not Redundant

-The "only stored when not redundant" save condition saves only if no other collection stores the resource.
+The "only stored when not redundant" store condition stores only if no other collection stores the resource.
 When choosing between two collections that both have this condition, we select the collection with a named node that is alphabetically first.
 This condition can be used to create some kind of inbox collection containing resources that do not yet have a dedicated collection.
 The pod owner could then manually go over the inbox and create the required collections.